Celebrities partner with Habitat to reflect on what home should be

 Garth Brooks and Trisha Yearwood

-Garth Brooks and Trisha Yearwood share why it’s more important than ever to give back this holiday season
+Garth Brooks and Trisha Yearwood share why it’s more important than ever to give back.

 For “The Space Gal,” home is the perfect place to experiment.
 The host of Emily’s Wonder Lab shares what home means to her and the importance of giving back to ensure everyone has a safe and decent place to live.